-4) Complete Gallery Manager: I’ve done a full post with video on the Complete Gallery Manager, so you can check that out if you want more details, but this is a great responsive photo and video gallery plugin.
+4) Complete Gallery Manager: I’ve done a full post with a video on the Complete Gallery Manager, so you can check that out if you want more details, but this is a great responsive photo and video gallery plugin.
 This is a premium plugin through CodeCanyon, but it’s truly worth every penny.
-Here’s my post and video on the Complete Gallery Manager.
+Here are my post and video on the Complete Gallery Manager.

-5) Custom Social Profiles: this is my free plugin that allows you to upload custom social icons (both regular and hover icons) that link to your social profiles (these are not sharing icons where people can share your content) so people can connect with you on social networks.
-You can subscribe on the site for a free copy (top right sidebar of this page).
+5) Custom Social Profiles: This is my free plugin that allows you to upload custom social icons (both regular and hover icons) that link to your social profiles (these are not sharing icons where people can share your content) so people can connect with you on social networks.
+You can subscribe to the site for a free copy (top right sidebar of this page).

-7) Easy Digital Downoads – Amazon S3 Extension: If you have an Amazon S3 account and want to store you digital downloads for use with Easy Digital Downloads, then this is for you!
-I love my S3 account and any time I can use it without having to login to Amazon I’m all for it.
+7) Easy Digital Downloads – Amazon S3 Extension: If you have an Amazon S3 account and want to store your digital downloads for use with Easy Digital Downloads, then this is for you!
+I love my S3 account and any time I can use it without having to log in to Amazon I’m all for it.
 This is a premium extension, but remember the plugin is free! (can’t beat that!)

 Get the Amazon S3 Extension here